jmarchello/theme_importer_rails/README.md

 5. Moves images into `public/assets/imported_theme/images`

+6. Edits javascipt and stylesheet files to find fonts and images in `public/assets/imported_theme/` directory

-6. Generates manifest files for stylesheets and javascripts.
+7. Generates manifest files for stylesheets and javascripts.